|

 To its credit, McLaren, and its drivers, rose to the occasion, but the poor start to the season meant that the Woking cars had to be pushed ever harder, and consequently paid the price.

-If people thought 2005 was doom and gloom, 2006 was simply doom, certainly by McLaren standards.
+If people thought 2005 was doom and gloom, 2006 was the real deal, certainly by McLaren standards.

 Although the Woking outfit already knew it had Fernando Alonso under contract for 2007, the team suffered the loss of several leading technical figures with Adrian Newey and Peter Prodromou heading off to Red Bull and Nicholas Tombazis returning to Ferrari.
 Furthermore, despite the attempt at a 'brave face', with the recruitment of, Red Bull head of vehicle design, Rob Taylor, such to-ing and fro-ing is not a good foundation for a World Championship assault.

-In the first couple of races things looked OK, and it seemed that McLaren might finally have the equipment with which Raikkonen and Montoya could challenge for the title.
-However, slowly things began to fall appear and was clear that the MP4-21 was not the car with which McLaren would be able to challenge Ferrari, far less Renault.
+In the first couple of races things looked OK, and it seemed McLaren might finally have the equipment with which Raikkonen and Montoya could challenge for the title.
+However, slowly things began to fall apart and it was clear that the MP4-21 was not the car with which McLaren would be able to challenge Ferrari, far less Renault.

 The package had run well in testing, completing a tremendous amount of miles and hovering at the top of the timesheets.
 However, as the season progressed, the MP4-21's weaknesses became all too apparent.